Chemical Process Engineer Salary

 Chemical Process Engineers' salaries may rise greatly for those who assume a higher-end position such as a Principal Process Engineer.
 The average Principal Process Engineer brings home $111K per year.
 Chemical Process Engineers most often advance into Chemical Engineer and Process Engineer positions even though the median salaries are $5K lower and $5K lower, respectively.

 Search for more jobs:

 Popular Skills for Chemical Process Engineer

-Survey results imply that Chemical Process Engineers put a diverse skill set to use.
-Most notably, skills in Technical Analysis, Simulation, Engineering Design, and Chemical Process Engineering are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
-Skills that are correlated to lower pay, on the other hand, include AutoCAD, Microsoft Word, and Project Management.
-Most people who know Chemical Process Engineering also know Data Analysis and Technical Analysis.
+Chemical Process Engineers generally report applying a varied skill set to their work.
+Most notably, skills in Technical Analysis, Simulation, Engineering Design, and Chemical Process Engineering are correlated to pay that is above average, with boosts between 3 percent and 8 percent.
+Skills that seem to negatively impact pay include AutoCAD, Microsoft Word, and Microsoft Excel.
+For most people, competency in Chemical Process Engineering indicates knowledge of Data Analysis and Technical Analysis.